Volkswagen, top shareholder strike framework deal for Porsche IPO - NewsBreak

 Volkswagen, top shareholder strike framework deal for Porsche IPO

-FRANKFURT, Feb 24 (Reuters) - Volkswagen (VOWG_p.DE) and its top shareholder Porsche SE (PSHG_p.DE) on Thursday fleshed out details of a possible listing of luxury carmaker Porsche, edging closer to what could become one of the world's largest stock market debuts.
+FRANKFURT (Reuters) -Volkswagen and its top shareholder Porsche SE on Thursday fleshed out details a possible listing of luxury carmaker Porsche, edging closer to what could become one of the world’s largest stock market debuts.

-In case of an initial public offering, the share capital of Porsche AG would be equally split into preferred and ordinary shares and up to a quarter of the preferred stock would be placed on the market, Volkswagen said, confirming an earlier Reuters story. read more
+In case of an initial public offering, the share capital of Porsche AG would be divided into 50% preferred shares and 50% ordinary shares, while up to 25% of the preferred shares would be placed on the market.

-This implies a potential placement and free float of up to 12.5% of Porsche AG's total share capital, or more than 10 billion euros ($11.2 billion) when using a valuation of around 90 billion.

-Ordinary shares, which would solely be owned by Volkswagen and Porsche SE under the plans, would not be publicly listed, a spokesperson said.
+At a valuation of up to 90 billion euros ($101 billion), this could result in a placement of Porsche AG shares of more than 20 billion euros.

 “The automotive industry is changing fundamentally.
 Volkswagen is determined to play a leading role in a world of zero-emission and autonomous mobility,” Volkswagen Chief Executive Herbert Diess said.